 Sanctions are determined based on the details and severity of the offense.
-The Student Conduct Process allows the College to impose a wide variety of sanctions.
+The Student Conduct Process allows the University to impose a wide variety of sanctions.
 Expulsion is the most severe sanction Buffalo State can impose on a student.
 It is reserved for the most serious violations of the Code.
 Depending on the incident and the impact it had, expulsion may be warranted.

-Yes, any student found responsible for violating the Code has a right to appeal the decision of the College Student Conduct Board.
+Yes, any student found responsible for violating the Code has a right to appeal the decision of the University Student Conduct Board.
 For more information on appeals, refer to the Code of Student Rights, Freedoms, and Responsibilities.

 Yes, but only evidence that is directly related to the case.

 Lack of knowledge of a rule is not an excuse for misconduct.
-Every student is responsible for knowing the policies and procedures of the College, so it is important for you to read the Code of Student Rights, Freedoms, and Responsibilities.
+Every student is responsible for knowing the policies and procedures of the University, so it is important for you to read the Code of Student Rights, Freedoms, and Responsibilities.
 If you are unsure about the contents of the Code, please ask for clarification.